Blue Planet Team

 Francois spent sixteen years with one of the largest Japanese wholesale travel agencies, where he was directly involved in event management, educational programming , and sales and marketiing for group packages to Hawaii.
 He also served as director of the highly successful Honolulu Festival for nearly a decade, managing the branding, logistics, marketing, budgeting and organizational structure of the nonprofit entity.
 Francois was born in New York, raised in Japan and the Philippines, and currently lives in Kaneohe.
 He joined Blue Planet Foundation in 2006.

 A long-time contributor to print and online publications, Catharine is a Hawaii journalist who has written hundreds of stories about critical issues that affect the Islands, from land development to resource conservation, cultural traditions to island recreation.
-She was formerly editor-at-large at Honolulu Weekly and a section editor at Wired magazine.
+She was formerly a section editor at Wired magazine, editor-at-large at Honolulu Weekly and founding editor at FreeSurf magazine.
 Catharine’s work has garnered multiple honors from the Hawaii Publishers Association and the Hawaii Society for Professional Journalists.
 She received a special interdisciplinary B.A. in Political Persuasion from George Washington University in 1995 and was an Academy of Alternative Journalism fellow at Northwestern University's Medill School of Journalism.

 David "Tamba" Aquino